Gisela Bock: Life and career

 Bock wrote her 1984 habilitation about the compulsory sterilization under the Nazi Regime.
 Published as a book in 1986, it became a standard work.
 She studied the around 400,000 compulsory sterilizations performed in Nazi Germany on "genetically inferior" men and women, examining the history of sterilization in Nazi Germany with respect to the perpetrators as well as the victims, both women and men.
 The sterilisations seemed to concern men and women equally, but the surgery for women was more dangerous; among the around 5000 deaths caused by the surgery, 90% were women; most of them died when they trying to resist forced infertility.

-She was professor at the European University Institute in Florence from 1985 to 1989, at the University of Bielefeld from 1989 to 1997, and then again at the Free University in Berlin until her retirement in 2007.
+She was professor at the European University Institute in Florence from 1985 to 1989, at Bielefeld University from 1989 to 1997, and then again at the Free University in Berlin until her retirement in 2007.
 She was a co-founder of the International Federation for Research in Women's History in 1987.
-In 1999 she published a study of women's suffrage around 1900, a broad international comparison of the different chronologies in the development of international electoral law.
+In 1999, she published a study of women's suffrage around 1900, a broad international comparison of the different chronologies in the development of international electoral law.
 Bock is best known for her theoretical articles on gender history and the 2000 volume Women in European History, published in many languages.

 Bock reviewed her academic career from a feminist perspective in an interview with Cillie Rentmeister.
 She was awarded the Order of Merit of the Federal Republic of Germany in 2018.

 Bock died on 7 November 2025, at the age of 83.